chuba-cn/YelpCamp/readme.md

 * Users can write reviews and ratings on any campground.
 * Campground reviews can be created, edited, or removed by users who authored or created them.
 * Users can view all campgrounds and their location on the map on the campgrounds page.
-* Users can directly view/visit individual campground pages by cklicking on their location on the map.
+* Users can directly view/visit individual campground pages by clicking on their location on the map.

 ## Getting Started

 ### Prerequisites

 1. Node.js for running server-side JavaScript.
-You can find instructions on how to download and install Node.js for your computer [here](https://nodejs.org/en/download/).
+You can find instructions on downloading and installing Node.js for your computer [here](https://nodejs.org/en/download/).
-2. MongoDB (Community Edition preferrably) to store data.
+2. MongoDB (Community Edition preferably) to store data.
 Instructions on downloading and installing MongoDB on your computer can be found [here](https://docs.mongodb.com/manual/installation/).
 3. Create a [cloudinary account](https://cloudinary.com/users/register_free) to get an API key, cloudname and secret.

 ### Installing

 Once you have Node.js and MongoDB installed on your computer,

-1. Download the project or clone it to your computer by running `git clone https://github.com/chuba-cn/YelpCamp.git` on your Git terminal.
+1. Download or clone the project to your computer by running `git clone https://github.com/chuba-cn/YelpCamp.git` on your Git terminal.
 2. In the directory of the folder `yelpcamp` containing the files of the repositiory, open up the terminal and run `npm install`.
 3. Create a new `.env` file in the root of the project and add the following: